-- Level of Summary: The general ledger may have a hundred pages as per the volume of transactions, while the trial balance has only a few pages that have an ending balance of general ledger.
+- Level of Summary: The general ledger may have a hundred pages as per the volume of transactions.
+In contrast, the trial balance has only a few pages that have an ending balance of general ledger.

-- Account classification: Posting in general ledger is done according to the class of accounts but there is no such classification of accounts in the trial balance.
+- Account classification: Posting in the general ledger is done according to the class of accounts, but there is no such classification of accounts in the trial balance.

 - For investor use: Trial Balance is widely used by an investor for a study if they want to put money in shares of the company.
 General Ledger is not available for such use.

 |Meaning||A general ledger is defined as a book of accounts.||A trial balance is a listing of the accounts and balances of each of the accounts in the general ledger.|

 |Content||A General Ledger of an organization is the record containing all its assets, revenue, liability, expense, gain, and loss accounts with the amount in respective accounts.||It is an internal report which summarizes accounts with debit balances and accounts with credit balances and proves that the total of the debit balances is equal to the credit balances.|

 |Purpose||They are prepared for classifying different accounts like assets, liabilities, etc.||It is prepared to check the arithmetic accuracy of the total of debit and credit balance derived from General Ledger.|

 |Classification of types along with examples||There are broadly seven classifications of the general ledger.